 Try not to lose any sleep over your dreams.
 Although what you are experiencing in your dreams can seem real, in the end, it is just a dream.

-If you have horrible dreams, just think of them as a way for your subconscious to try to gain some control during this big change in your life.
+If you have horrible dreams, just think of them as a way for your subconscious to try to gain some control during this significant change in your life.

 It is common for you and your significant other to experience dreams related to the pregnancy.
 You are both likely experiencing increased anxiety, and that is to blame.
 It might even be fun to discuss the crazy voyages you both are taking in your sleep.

-No matter where your pregnancy dreams take you, remember they are completely normal to experience.
+No matter where your pregnancy dreams take you, remember they are entirely normal to experience.